 Under some circumstances it is desirable to change which locomotive is to act as the lead loco of a consist.
 One of these circumstances is when you want to drop the lead/rear loco from the consist.
-The command station will not allow you to drop the lead/rear loco so you will want to assign a new locomotive as lead/rear.
-Then you will be able to drop the old lead loco.
+It is possible to drop the lead or rear loco from an advanced consist.
+If you drop one of these locos you will be prompted for a new lead (or rear) loco.
+The new lead (or rear) loco MUST ALREADY be a member of the same consist.